Caecogobius cryptophthalmus

 Caecogobius cryptophthalmus is a species of goby that is endemic to underground habitats in Calbiga on the Philippine island of Samar.
-This species is one of two members of the genus Caecogobius (the other is C. personatus), which are the only known cavefish in the Philippines.
+This species is one of two members of the genus Caecogobius (the other is C. personatus).
 Like other cavefish, C. cryptophthalmus has reduced eyes and pigmentation.

+As of 2021, this species is one of only three known cavefish in the Philippines, alongside C. personatus and Barbodes pyrpholeos.